7ipolito/7ipolito/README.md

 # About Myself

 Hello!
-My name is Allan, I was born in 2003 in Rio de Janeiro, Brazil.
+My name is Allan.
 I currently work as a developer Fullstack.

 I have 6 years of experience working with JavaScript, specializing in fullstack.
 My technical expertise includes: